GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

    `aws iam attach-role-policy --policy-arn <<POLICY ARN return from the aws iam create-policy command above>> --role-name EmailClassifierBucketAccessRole`
     :::primary
-    **Note**: Make a note of the `policy-arn` value returned when you execute the command `aws iam create-policy`.
+    **Note**: Make a note of the `policy-arn` value returned when you run the command `aws iam create-policy`.
 You need to use this value in the next step.
     :::
 4. Train the AWS Comprehend document classifier.